JoostvanPinxten/tsplib-parser/README.md

 The project compiles with MinGW 4.9.1 and the Qt Make system under Windows.
 It uses [Google Test](https://github.com/google/googletest/tree/master/googletest) for some integration and unit-testing facilities.

 Before compiling, you will need to point to the `flex++` and `bison++` executables, so that qmake can generate the lexer and parser components.
 This is typically done through the environment variables of your shell, or the build system (e.g. Qt Creator).
 To use the Qt makefiles, run `qmake` followed by `make` in the root directory.
+Under Windows, you can use the [winflexbison](https://sourceforge.net/projects/winflexbison/) binaries.